LonamiWebs/Telethon/readthedocs/misc/v2-migration-guide.rst

 actually distinguish between equally-named classes).
 If you want the old behaviour, use ``tlobject.__class__.__name__` instead (and add ``Request`` for functions).

+Because the string representation of an object used ``tlobject.to_dict()``, it is now also affected by these changes.

 // TODO this definitely generated files mapping from the original name to this new one...
 // TODO what's the alternative to update._entities? and update._client??